valgur/xtr/docs-src/guide.rst

 ---------------------------------------

-The default behaviour of the logger is to copy format arguments into the specified sink by value.
+The default behaviour of the logger is to copy format arguments into the specified source by value.
 Note that no allocations are be performed by the logger when this is done.
 If copying is undesirable then arguments may be passed by reference by wrapping them in a call to :cpp:func:`xtr::nocopy`.